xcodeBn/habu/README.md

 An admin or the shop owner in that case  can also use the app to add/delete/edit different products and check  the customers orders.
 This app was created using Android Studio, Java , PHP , and MySql.

+Make sure to edit the link in Strings to whatever host address your using for the php files .

+Feel free to ask any questions.